rui-cai-951106/Laptop-Price-Predictor/README.md

 The python script containing the code for streamlit app.
 ## 5. Requirements File
 The requirements and dependencies needed for this project.

-## Contributing
-If you would like to contribute to this project, you can fork the repository and submit a pull request with your changes.
-Please make sure to test your changes thoroughly before submitting the pull request.